If you are thinking about applying to Haverford College, the deadline for Fall 2023 admissions is January 15 and the application fee costs $65.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.

 |Academic GPA||Very Important|